-With some time off of school this week, we decided to take the kids on a little family field trip down to The Meadows Center for Water and the Environment at Texas State University in San Marcos to explore Spring Lake on a glass-bottom boat tour.
+For a fun little family day trip, take the kids down to The Meadows Center for Water and the Environment at Texas State University in San Marcos to explore Spring Lake on a glass-bottom boat tour.
 Fascinating for all ages, our family loved spotting turtles, fish and the bubbling springs!

 Spring Lake (headwaters of the San Marcos River) contains hundreds of springs with water from the Edwards Aquifer, but you can’t really get a great perspective of the what lies beneath the lake’s surface until you hop aboard the glass-bottom boat.
 Peeking into the window panel at the bottom of the electric-powered boat, you can see beautifully clear water, as well as close-up views of fish, turtles, prawns and species found only in Spring Lake or the San Marcos River, such as the endangered Texas Blind Salamander.

 While on the tour, you’ll also hear a little bit about the interesting history of this area.
 The glass-bottom boats have been taking visitors around Spring Lake since 1945.
 This area was also once home to Aquarena Springs, an amusement park that featured “mermaids” and a swimming pig (among other things) that could be viewed underwater in a submarine theater.
 We wish we could travel back in time and get a glimpse of that!